okaxaki/pegjs-strip/README.md

   = digits:[0-9]+ { return parseInt(digits.join(""), 10); }
 ```

-To remove all the code in the grammer, just run the utility with the grammer file as the first argument.
+To remove all the code in the grammar, just run the utility with the grammar file as the first argument.
 The result is then written to the standard output as follows.

 ```